jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Part 2 - Anomaly Detection.md

 And if just 1 of the terms in this product is very small, then this overall product, when we multiply together will tend to be very small and does p(x) will be small.
 And what anomaly detection is doing in this algorithm is a systematic way of quantifying whether or not this new example $x$ has any features that are unusually large or unusually small.
 Now, let's take a look at what all this actually means on 1 example, Here's the data set with features $x$ 1 and $x$ 2.

 And we notice that the features $x$ 1 take on a much larger range of values than the features $x$ 2.
 If we were to compute the mean of the Features $x$ 1, we end up with five, which is why we want is equal to 1.
-And it turns out that for this data said, if we compute sigma 1, it will be equal to about 2.
+And it turns out that for this data said, if we compute $\sigma$ 1, it will be equal to about 2.

-And if we were to compute mu to the average of the features on next to the average is three and similarly is variance or standard deviation is much smaller, which is why Sigma 2 is equal to 1.
+And if we were to compute $\mu$ to the average of the features on next to the average is three and similarly is variance or standard deviation is much smaller, which is why $\sigma$ 2 is equal to 1.
 So that corresponds to this Gaussian distribution for $x$ 1 and this Gaussian distribution for $x$ 2.
 If we were to actually multiply p(x) 1 and p(x) 2, then we end up with this three D surface plot for p(x) where any point, the height of this is the product of p(x) 1 times p(x) 2.

 For the corresponding values of $x$ 1 and $x$ 2.
 And this signifies that values where p(x) is higher or more likely.
 So, values near the middle kind of here are more likely.